Verttigo28/cart-js/README.md

 Cart.js
 =======

-Cart.js is a basic javascript cart using JSON with localStorage as a persistence mechanism.
+Cart.js is a basic javascript cart using remote storage.
+This project is a fork from @mig-hub.
+This project uses AJAX to communicate via endpoints.

+This project will be for my personnal use, so you are free to fork or PR.

 Install
 -------